AdamJDuggan/weather-app/README.md

 # Potential performance bottlenecks and optimisations

 I have used the Next.js image component for optimization.
-I have deployed the app to GitHub pages for hosting and public access.
+I have deployed the app to Vercel for hosting and public access.
 The Figma prototype only had 4 weather images.
 With more time I would have requested or found more images (for example a cloudy image) to display more specific images in the app.
 For now I am using the ‘Partly cloudy day’ image as the default/fallback image.

 # High fault tolerance